HeapsIO/heaps-doc/Installation.md

 ```
 haxelib install heaps
 ```
-_Note that in some cases you might need to log out and log back into your computer for haxlib to be recognized as a command._
+_Note that in some cases you might need to run the windows command `refreshenv` or log out and log back into your computer for haxlib to be recognized as a command._

 You can also install directly from github to get the latest, bleeding-edge version of Heaps.
 ```